dy9123/Prediction-of-Housing-Price-in-Melbourne/README.md

 6. Check normality and perform nonlinear transformation, such as Box-Cox, Box-Tidewell or Spline method.
 7. Stepwise regression

+We finally achieved R^2 of 0.8 with only 9 attributes.
 The description of data are here.

 Some Key Details